Symphony No. 8 (Piston): Analysis

 The symphony is about 20 minutes in duration.

 Although Piston had occasionally employed twelve-tone technique from early on, it is much more in evidence in the Eighth Symphony than ever before, and this brings with it a heightened level of impassioned, almost tragic expression.
-The first movement begins with a melody constructed from a twelve-tone series, C D♭ E F A♭ G F♯ E♭ D A B B♭, accompanied by two six-note chords consisting of the second and first hexachords of the same row.
+The first movement begins with a melody constructed from the twelve-tone series, C–D♭–E–F–A♭–G–F♯–E♭–D–A–B–B♭, accompanied by two six-note chords consisting of the second and first hexachords of the same row.
 This series lends the music a dark solemnity because of its emphasis on minor seconds and minor thirds.

 After such a slow, prelude-like opening movement, a slow second movement is somewhat surprising.
 It is in variation form.
 The theme is announced in the bassoon followed by the flute, with subsequent variations in the strings, a moderato mosso, and three further variations.

 The concluding Allegro marcato is in a large binary form with a short coda.
 Like most Piston finales, it is rhythmically propulsive.
 Inversion of melodic lines is a significant feature of this movement, which concludes with a spirited timpani solo.